FM MOBILE RADIO HISTORY

 VOICE COMMANDERS I, II and III (1961-65)

 The Voice Commander was GE's first hand-held VHF FM two way radio, introduced in July, 1961 and replaced the Progress Line pack set (which in late versions contained sections identical to the TPL mobile receiver.)
 The Voice Commanders II and III were fully solid state with Germanium transistors, while the Voice Commander I used subminiature wire-lead tubes for the transmitter power amplifier.
 The fully solid state Voice Commander, the II series, was in production by September, 1962.
-Coming from the same design-era as the TPL, Accent 450 and Pacer, the Voice Commanders were also considered failures for many reasons.
+Coming from the same design studio as the TPL, Accent 450 and Pacer, the Voice Commanders were also considered ugly failures for many reasons.
 The Voice Commander was a strange all plastic blend of the properties of a pack set mated to that of a hand-held radio with perhaps the worst features of both!
+But they did work.
 Introduced in July, 1961.

 The push-to-talk button on the Voice Commander is in the front center of the unit, requiring both hands to hold the radio up and talk into it.
 There was also a remote microphone which plugged into a peculiar proprietary 3-pin connector on the left side of the carrying handle, on the III Series.
 The II and I series did not offer this option.
 The telescopic antenna could easily contact the grounded carrying handle, blowing the output transistors in the transmitter if the radio were on the air at the time.
 The large battery pack of the solid state Voice Commanders contained many sub-C nickel cadmium cells in a series-parallel arrangement.
 Although provided with a two channel switch, nearly all Voice Commanders were single channel, and most seem to have been wide band.
 The Voice Commander receiver was assembled from several modules encased in brass sheeting, while the transmitter was a single circuit board.
+See photo below.
 Power output was roughly one watt.

 The battery box was available as a rechargeable nickel-cadmium style (II and III) or a dry battery version, as shown below (I, II and III.)

 The receiver of the Voice Commander was somewhat subject to overload and assorted severe cross-modulation and intermodulation-distortion issues in high signal strength areas.
+But it was otherwise trouble free.

 In hindsight it is easy to think that had GE assembled the Voice Commander into a small "lunchbox" style pack-set case similar to the Motorola PT300 sets, with a conventional separate microphone and standard antenna, it probably would have been very popular.